IzODA/labs/choose-your-path/scala-python/README.md

 First we will want to load our visualization package known as brunel.

 Issue the following command in the first open cell:
+_Note: Be sure to update $USER with your assigned user._

 ```
 %AddJar -magic file:/u/$USER/izodalab/jars/spark-kernel-brunel-all-2.6.jar